Frozone: Ooh, a "new process!"

 It is a cartoon parodying the low-budget Saturday morning cartoons of the 50s and 60s that used Synchro-Vox techniques such as Clutch Cargo.
 The background story is that Mr. Incredible and Frozone licensed their names and images to a TV animation company, before the banning of Supers.
 They provide commentary as they watch the unaired pilot for the first time.
 Hilarity Ensues.

 The short is also available without the commentary.
-Watching it without the commentary means you'll miss out on Frozone and Mr. Incredible's reactions, but you will get to hear the dialogue, which really must be seen to be believed.
+Watching it without the commentary means you'll miss out on Frozone and Mr. Incredible's reactions, but you will get to hear the dialogue, which really must be heard to be believed.

 Contains examples of: